kiransp/game-discovery/README.md

+#About the project
+Here I tried to implement the replica of the site https://rawg.io/

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.